Specialty in Europe

 ECHI – European Core Health Indicators

-The European Core Health Indicators (ECHI) are the result of a long-term cooperation between the EU Member States and the European Commission.
-Three ECHI projects (1998-2001, 2001-2004, 2005-2008) funded under the EU Health Programmes established the first lists of ECHI indicators, aiming to create a comparable source of health data at EU level.
-Definitions and data collection are now in place for nearly 60 out of 88 ECHI indicators.
-The indicators under development still need further refinement before being accessible in the ECHI data tool.
+The European Core Health Indicators (ECHI), formerly known as European Community Health Indicators, is the result of long-term cooperation between EU countries and the European Commission.
+Three ECHI projects (1998-2001, 2001-2004, 2005-2008) funded under the EU Health Programmes established the first lists of ECHI indicators, aiming to provide comparable health information and knowledge system to monitor health at EU level.
 ECHI indicators are grouped under five main chapters: Socio-economic situation, health status, health determinants, health services and health promotion.